 “Those who illegally attempt to capture the excitement of Fourth of July community fireworks displays in their own backyard are risking serious injuries, especially to children,” added Mandi Summers, co-coordinator, Safe Kids of Western Mass., headquartered at Baystate Children’s Hospital.

 Unfortunately, there are those who continue to break the law each year.
-By setting off illegal fireworks, they are risking serious injury to themselves and others, as well as the real possibility of starting a fire, noted Dr. Gross.
+By setting off illegal fireworks, they are risking serious injury to themselves and others, as well as the real possibility of starting a fire.

 “Fireworks are extremely dangerous, especially in the hands of youngsters or even adults who are not professionally trained in their use.
 Fireworks involve explosions, accelerants and projectiles, and they can result in serious burns and other devastating injuries, lifelong disabilities, and even death.
-What is so upsetting is that all of this is completely preventable,” said Dr. Gross.
+What is so upsetting is that all of this is completely preventable,” Dr. Gross said.